 When I design planting schemes, I think of the plant compositions in layers, which I’ll sketch out loosely, mapping the height and habit of the plants.

-For the purposes of this article, the border is set within rectangular boundaries.
-However, the design is in the choice of plant associations and I imagine these partnerships drifting outwards, gently diffusing into the surrounding dappled woodland or sunnier garden setting.
+This spring border is set within rectangular boundaries.
+However, the spring border design is in the choice of plant associations and I imagine these partnerships drifting outwards, gently diffusing into the surrounding dappled woodland or sunnier garden setting.

 When I design planting schemes, I think of the plant compositions in layers, which I’ll sketch out loosely, mapping the height and habit of the plants.
 I’ll often draw the imagined growth through the seasons, which helps me to visualise the planting in the ‘round’.
 I always aim for a variety of heights within my designs, which I try to ‘intermingle’ so that views can be glimpsed from multiple angles.

-The near-naked stems of the daffodils, foxglove, fritillary and the lily offer an alluring degree of transparency and I would suggest using these plants as an overlay, dotted liberally through the surrounding perennials.
+The near-naked stems of the daffodils, foxglove, fritillary and Martagon lily offer an alluring degree of transparency and I would suggest using these plants as an overlay, dotted liberally through the surrounding perennials.